Our Process

 HEPA-vacuumed sanding at prep.
 Sealed negative-pressure containment at finishing.
 Two distinct mechanisms.
 Both required.
 Owner Tyler Fowler, CSLB #1015608, on every job.

-Looking for our original dust-control overview?
+Looking for our original process overview?
 See our updated process page here for the full containment setup.
-This page explains the two-stage mechanism in detail — why HEPA-vacuumed sanding and sealed negative-pressure containment are separate processes addressing different particle types at different stages.
+This page explains the two-stage process in detail — why HEPA-vacuumed sanding and sealed negative-pressure containment run at separate stages of the work.

 The sanding stage is the high-dust stage of cabinet refinishing.
-A palm sander without vacuum coupling launches fine wood dust into the air — particles that stay airborne for hours, settle on countertops and furniture, travel through HVAC systems into adjacent rooms, and land in wet finish as permanent texture flaws.
-Most contractors use a drop cloth and open windows.
-That is not enough.
+A palm sander without vacuum coupling launches fine wood dust into the air.
+A drop cloth and open windows are a different approach than the equipment we run during prep.

 • Fine wood dust from stripping and scuff-sanding cabinet surfaces